SriviharReddy/podqueue/webui/README.md

 ## Configuration

 The web UI uses the same `channels.json` file as the main PodQueue application, so any channels you've already configured will be visible in the web interface.

+## @username URL Support

+The Web UI automatically converts YouTube @username URLs (e.g., https://www.youtube.com/@Level1Linux) to channel ID URLs that yt-dlp can recognize.
+This requires yt-dlp to be installed and accessible from the command line.